 - 2–3 sets per exercise: This amount gives you enough practice on each exercise while letting you recover and focus on good form.

 - 5–10 sets per muscle group per week: If you’re training a muscle more than once a week, which is effective for beginners, hitting about 5–10 total sets for each muscle across all workouts is a good target.
+If you want a more detailed breakdown of how weekly training volume should be structured across different muscle groups, see this guide on Muscle Group Sets Per Week For Beginners.

 - Train each muscle 2–3 times per week: Beginners see better results from more frequent training than just a single session per muscle each week.
 This approach improves skill, increases practice, and gives a boost to results through regular recovery and effort.